General Rules

 The genrule command is executed by a Bash shell that is configured to fail when a command

-or a pipeline fails, using set -e -o pipefail
+or a pipeline fails, using set -e -o pipefail.

 The build tool executes the Bash command in a sanitized process environment that

-defines only core variables such as PATH
+defines only core variables such as PATH, PWD,

-, and a few others.
+TMPDIR, and a few others.

 To ensure that builds are reproducible, most variables defined in the user's shell